AnjaliPrakashan/Data-Analysis-Supermarket-Dashboard/README.md

 •	Direct sales dominate at 52%, highlighting their importance in revenue generation.

 •	Insights help in product selection, inventory management, and improving payment strategies.

+**##Conclusion**

+The sales dashboard highlights key trends in revenue, product performance, and customer preferences.
+Peak sales occur early in the year, with direct sales and top categories driving revenue.
+These insights help businesses optimize inventory, pricing, and payment strategies for better profitability.